 Today's CTE programs are rigorous and relevant programs that combine academic knowledge with technical skills and application of learning in hands-on, real-life contexts to equip students with viable skills for today's increasingly complex workforce.
-Modesto City Schools operates over 60 CTE programs spread across seven traditional and one alternative high school locations.
+Modesto City Schools operates over 60 CTE programs spread across its seven comprehensive high school sites and ancillary facilities.
 These programs provide workplace preparation to our high school students, including several programs specifically designed to provide training to students with special needs, as well as workforce training for adults in the community.
 CTE programs reflect the instructional and learning design of Common Core: problem or project-based learning, development of critical thinking and problem-solving skills, teaming/collaboration and increased awareness of the expectations of business, industry, and the workplace.